Therapeutic Laser Therapy Heal Your Pet

 They have spent their whole life being your friend.
 Isn’t it time you helped them through the aches and pains of everyday life?
 The innovations just keep coming as we find more and more ways to benefit animals and reduce pain and suffering.
 Laser therapy is a drug-free and surgery-free way to reduce pain for pets and people.
 It can be used virtually anywhere there is pain, swelling, or inflammation.

 We’ve been using all kinds of lasers in veterinary medicine for years.
 We purchased our surgery laser about fifteen years ago, to perform procedures of all kinds with less bleeding, swelling, and pain.

-Our newest piece of equipment provides “cold” laser instead of a burning or cutting laser beam.
-The light waves produced by a therapeutic or cold laser penetrate gently into tissue where they affect the enzymes, cell membranes and mitochondria (the energy factories within each cell) in individual cells.
+Our newest piece of equipment provides a “cold” laser instead of a burning or cutting laser beam.
+The light waves produced by a therapeutic or cold laser penetrate gently into the tissue where they affect the enzymes, cell membranes, and mitochondria (the energy factories within each cell) in individual cells.
 It helps to increase endorphin release while decreasing inflammation and normalizing tissues.
-The laser beam stimulates nerve regeneration, muscle relaxation and immune system response.
+The laser beam stimulates nerve regeneration, muscle relaxation, and immune system response.
 In a nutshell, the laser beam relieves pain, reduces inflammation, and accelerates tissue repairs and cell growth.

 See more information in the print version.